Directions For The Online Modern Languages Placement Exam

 Please note that the test score will NOT indicate which course you will take at Lycoming College; rather, the results will be combined with your responses from the survey portion of the exam and from grades and number of years of study reported on your high school transcript.
 The Modern Language Studies faculty will review this information to determine your actual placement; this placement will be shared with you when you attend Orientation.

 The survey and exam will take approximately 20 minutes.
 If at any point you should experience technical difficulties, simply hit the RESUME button to restart the exam.
-If problems persist, contact the office of the Assistant Dean for Freshmen at email@example.com or call (570) 321-4358.
+If problems persist, contact the office of the Dean of First Year Students at email@example.com or call (570) 321-4358.

 French, German, or Spanish?